Jeff Janis

-Jeffrey Ronald "Jeff" Janis (born June 24, 1991) is a former American football wide receiver.
-He played college football at Saginaw Valley State, and was drafted by the Green Bay Packers in the seventh round of the 2014 NFL Draft.
+Jeffrey Ronald Janis (born June 24, 1991) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Saginaw Valley State Cardinals, and was selected by the Green Bay Packers in the seventh round of the 2014 NFL draft.

-Early years
+Early life

 A native of Tawas City, Michigan, Janis attended Tawas Area High School.
 He was a member of both the football and basketball teams, and was an all-conference wide receiver who also played as a running back following an injury, and ended up leading his team in rushing.

 College career

 Janis attended Saginaw Valley State University from 2009 to 2013, and played for the Cardinals.
 After red-shirting in 2009, he caught 9 passes for 130 yards and one touchdown in 2010.
 In 2011, he appeared in all 11 games, starting eight and posted a team-high 968 receiving yards on 48 receptions (20.2 avg.) and 14 touchdowns.
 In 2012, he started all 11 games and was second in the nation with 106 receptions and led all DII players with 1,635 receiving yards, both of which set new SVSU single season marks.
 He caught 17 touchdown passes and was named a first-team All-GLIAC selection.
 In 2013, he caught 83 passes for 1,572 yards and 14 touchdowns.
 He earned himself first-team All-GLIAC honors, and was a first-team AFCA Div.
 II All-American.

 For his collegiate career, Janis finished second in the history of the GLIAC with 4,305 receiving yards.

 Janis was invited to play in the 2014 Senior Bowl.